-For a registration authority, identification is performed through a face-to-face identification following PSF rules set by the CSSF.
+For a registration authority, identification is performed through a face-to-face identification at least equivalent to the level of PSF rules set by the CSSF.
 Face to face registration of an individual Subscriber (or Subject if it differs from the Subscriber) for issuance of a certificate, includes the following:

-- The Subscriber must be physically present in front of a LuxTrust LRAO during registration process, or the Subscriber initial registration process must guarantee that it includes an equivalent face-to-face identification and authentication process whose results are securely2 transmitted to a LuxTrust LRAO; - The Subscriber must provide for verification a valid and authentic identity card or identity passport or Luxembourg residency card; - The LRAO must verify the authenticity and validity of the provided identity proof according to (legal) procedures provided by LuxTrust S.A.
+- The Subscriber must be physically present in front of a LuxTrust LRAO during registration process, or the Subscriber initial registration process must guarantee that it includes an equivalent face-to-face identification and authentication process whose results are securely transmitted to a LuxTrust LRAO; - The Subscriber must provide for verification a valid and authentic identity card or identity passport or Luxembourg residency card; - The LRAO must verify the authenticity and validity of the provided identity proof according to (legal) procedures provided by LuxTrust S.A.